Can I share my custom PowerPoint shortcuts?

-PowerPoint shortcut keys can be used to turbo charge your productivity.
+PowerPoint shortcuts can be used to turbo charge your productivity.
 That's why we created extra...

-A note about themes and templates in PowerPoint: PowerPoint calls the defined set of colors for a presentation a ‘theme’.
-However, if you look for themes on the design tab, you will see a series of slides which imply that ‘themes’ include templates and layouts.
+Some useful background about themes and templates in PowerPoint: PowerPoint calls the defined set of colors for a presentation a ‘Theme’.
+However, if you look for Themes on the design tab, you will see a series of slides which imply that ‘Themes’ include templates and layouts.
 They don’t.
-Themes, templates and layouts are all different, but you use them together.
+Themes, and layouts are used in Templates.

+Back to creating and updating PowerPoint color palettes!
 First step is to decide which colors you want to use.
-If your company has a Marketing team, they probably have a ‘branding document’ which specifies the colors and fonts you should use.
-If you need to add accent colors (or you do not have a marketing team), there are a lot of online resources that can help you with selecting complementary colors.
-The Adobe color wheel is a really helpful resource – perfect for identifying complementary colors: https://color.adobe.com/create/color-wheel.
+If your company has a Marketing team, they probably have a branding document which specifies the colors and fonts you should use.
+If you need to add accent colors (or you do not have a Marketing team), there are a lot of online resources that can help you with selecting colors that work well together.
+The Adobe color wheel is a helpful resource – perfect for identifying complementary colors: https://color.adobe.com/create/color-wheel.

 Click on Customize Colors and the ‘Create New Theme Colors’ box will open